-The net present value and discounted cash flow analyses can be used together to help you make an informed decision.
+The net present value and discounted cash flow (DCF) analyses can be used together to help you make an informed decision.
 But they’re not the same.
 The discounted cash flow analysis helps you determine how much projected cash flows are worth in today’s time.
 The Net Present Value tells you the net return on your investment, after accounting for startup costs.

 Both calculations examine your small business’s cash flows, or how much money is taken in and spent.

 Net present value calculates your return on investment by looking at how much money generated in the future is worth today, and whether or not those expected cash flows are more or less than your initial investment.

 The formula takes the total cash inflows in the future and discounts it by a certain rate to find the present value.
 You then subtract the initial cost of the investment from the total cash inflows.
 If the result is greater than zero, then the investment is expected to make a return.
 If the result is less than zero, then the investment is expected to result in a net loss.

 How Do You Perform a Net Present Value Calculation?

 To find the net present value, you’ll need to know three things:

 - The discount rate, or the desired rate of return

 - The period of time being analyzed

 There are two formulas to calculate the net present value.
 Knowing which one to use depends on what kind of information you have.